BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 `$ grep -Ewi "(Ada|Zen)" BDGP6_genes.gtf`

-But while this may work okay for just a few terms, if we want to search for many terms, this is still rather tedious.
+While this may work fine for just a few terms, if we want to search for many terms  this can still be rather tedious.
+We can try using the `-f` option instead.

 For example if we want to search for these genes: Ace, Ada, Zen, Alc, Alh, Bdp1, Bft, bwa.
-We can instead use the `-f` option.

 First we need to create a file, and enter the genes of interest one per line.
 Call this file "gene_names".
 Then we can perform the search by:

 `$ grep -wif gene_names BDGP6_genes.gtf`

 However, take care that there are no trailing spaces after the gene names, and there are no empty lines.

 **Example 5: inverse search**